-When you look at the straight numbers, what I did was inexcusable.
-Of my 12 month travel time line, I had set aside about 5 weeks for New Zealand.
+Of my 12 month travel time line for my around the world trip, I had set aside about 5 weeks for New Zealand.
 5 weeks on paper looks like plenty of time to explore NZ’s two islands, which are equivalent in size to the state of Colorado in the USA.

 Yet, the final division was not 2.5 weeks in each.
 It was 4.5 weeks South Island; 0.5 weeks North Island.
 And of that 0.5 week, I probably spent 50% of that time on the bus making my way north to Auckland.